Separation Anxiety and Separation Anxiety Disorder

 School Refusal – Describes the symptoms of school refusal and what parents can do about the problem.
 (Anxiety and Depression Association of America)

-Where to find help for separation anxiety disorder in children
+Finding help for separation anxiety disorder

 In the U.S.: